PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

-# Hardware Pool : 3D modelling
+# Hardware Pool: 3D modelling

 In this workshop you will learn the basics of 3D modeling with Fusion 360. :muscle:
 The exercises are of increasing difficulty.